 - Connect the motors to the controller as shown below

-- NOTE, the Control board is already programmed, no need to install/upgrade the firmware.
+- NOTE, the Control board is already programmed, no need to install firmware.

 Open Ground Control and connect to the machine

 - Click on [Actions] --> [Ports] and select the port from the list, then ---> [Connect]

 - You should see a green confirmation message showing the shield is connected.

 - Ground Control will remember this port, just remember to use the same physical USB port the next time.

 - Click on [Actions] -> [Calibrate] -> [Begin] and follow the on-screen instructions ( just 5 easy steps )

 - NOTE: During step 3, You will need to complete the assembly as shown bellow.